croemheld/lkm-rootkit/README.md

 showmod
 ```
 > Note: The module has to be visible (i. e. not hidden) when unloading.

+In the future it should be able to hide any module by passing the name as a param to the `hidemod` command.

 ### Network keylogging
 > Note: This functionality requires a syslog-ng server on the users machine.
 The destination port for receiving keylogger data is `514`, which can also be changed in the `include.h` on line 29 (`SYS_PORT`).